heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 As we can see in this edge case the traversal times are balanced out, making the time complexity be in this edge case in the range of `O(k log n)`.
 One edge case does not offer definitive proof and there is some amount of uncertainty left on this time complexity.

 It is my current understanding that the time complexity of the decompression phase falls under `O(k log n)`, because the frequencies balance the steps taken while traversing the tree.
 The online tutorial-site [CodeScope](https://www.codesdope.com/course/algorithms-huffman-codes/) suggests similar time complexity for decoding, but the article has no author, so it is hard to estimate it's credibility.

+Another way to reason the time complexity of the uncompression phase is to hypothesize that as in worst cases the compression ratio is close to 1.0, it follows that when a file size is sufficiently large and the amount of unique characters is close to maximum, for each character in the original file the compressed content has approximately 8 tree traversal 'steps' stored.
+This follows because each step takes one bit and the maximum supported character count is 102, which would put the average traversal time close to 7-8 steps (bits).
+This means that in a worst scenario the traversal time is 8 times the character count of the original content, which is close to the `log n` range.
+In an more average case with better compression ratio it would follow with the same logic that for each character the average 'steps' needed would be closer to 4-5 for content that has a good amount of unique characters and higher variance in frequencies, which would be close to `log n`.

+This part of the time complexity is fully based on my own reasoning based on what I have learned during this project and at the time I still lack the sufficient skills to write a competent mathematical proof for this.
+Please take this into consideration when reviewing this information.

 To sum it up, the uncompression phase of Huffman coding has the following steps: